+Even in your regularly scheduled, weekly meetings, a brief icebreaker makes a difference in the resulting employee conversations.
 Use these sample icebreakers to build strong, effective teams of employees.
 Instructions and suggestions for how to make the most of these icebreaker activities are included with each icebreaker.

 In this icebreaker, you find ten things that you have in common with the other participants in your group.
 You start by telling them that simple cop-outs such as body parts are not allowed.
 Find out how to lead this fun icebreaker.

 Want to laugh with participants as you break the ice at the beginning of a training class, team building session, or a meeting?
 These icebreakers are fun and funny, and while they may not introduce the topic of the meeting, they have their own place in the world of warming people up to hold discussions in meetings.

 From pets to food to flowers, everyone has favorites.
 That's what makes this icebreaker so much fun.
 Participants can't get it wrong.
 It embarrasses no one and the participants don't have to disclose deep, dark secrets.
 It's fun to hear the answers from your colleagues when they list their favorites.
 The key is to keep it light so that participants are comfortable sharing.
 Stay away from topics such as religion and politics to succeed every time using this icebreaker.
 See how.

-This ice breaker enables participants to reflect on their years of work or education and pick three moments to share with their small group of teammates.
+This ice breaker enables participants to reflect on their years of work (or years of college) and pick three moments to share with their small group of teammates.
 These are the shining moments that people remember when the stars and sun seemed to align and they produced their best work, their finest moments, and their career successes.
 You won't hear a pin drop while participants think of the three moments to share.
 Here's how to lead this meeting.